Austria–France relations: After 1945

 After the Third Reich was defeated in May 1945, Germany and Austria were occupied by the Allies.
 At first, the USA and France did not want to take over an occupation zone in Austria.
 But after the USA agreed, the French also took over a part.
 They got North Tyrol and Vorarlberg, plus a quarter of Vienna.
 France wanted to prevent a renewed annexation to Germany at all costs and they advocated again for an independent Austria.
 France pursued this goal on three levels.
 First, they acted not as an occupying power but as a liberator and demanded reparations only to be able to finance their own troops in the country.
 The second aspect concerned cultural cooperation.
 France did not limit itself to the establishment and operation of cultural institutions, but also promoted local initiatives that otherwise would not have existed so quickly.
 The last point concerned influencing the future state treaty that was to come into being in 1955.
-With the treaty Austry got its sovereignty back and became a neutral country.
+With the treaty Austria got its sovereignty back and became a neutral country.

 After 1955, Austria and France established problem-free and cooperative relations.
 In 1960 Austria became part of the European Free Trade Association and concluded a Free trade agreement with the European Economic Community (of which France was a part of) in 1973.
 After the end of the Cold War Austria became a member of the European Union in 1995.
 Numerous bilateral agreements have been concluded between Austria and France and citizens of both countries can freely visit each other.